ATOS-VIRTUAL-CARE/vcs-realtime-sdk-web-samples/README.md

-# realtime-sdk-samples-web
+# realtime-sdk-web-samples

 This is a repository for the vcs-realtime-sdk code samples.

-> The examples are running live on [github.io](https://atos-virtual-care.github.io/realtime-sdk-samples-web/).
+> The examples are running live on [github.io](https://atos-virtual-care.github.io/realtime-sdk-web-samples/).

 ## Run samples locally